Neyoy/Cyclistic-Bike-Analysis/README.md

 The report comprises of 4 pages:
 - Front page,
 - Report,
-- Station Usage,
 - About Cycclistic

- You can interact with the report [here](https://app.powerbi.com/view?r=eyJrIjoiMjE3NDMwZTgtZGYzMy00ZWU1LWE0ZmYtZjdhNzI1MDEyODFlIiwidCI6Ijc2MTk0OTUzLTA1ZTMtNDZlNi1hMmI5LTQ3NmFkOGE5NGQ2ZSJ9)
+ You can interact with the report [here](https://app.powerbi.com/view?r=eyJrIjoiOGI4MzczMTAtN2Q2OC00YTU4LTgzZDMtNDY3ZTY4MTEwNzA4IiwidCI6Ijc2MTk0OTUzLTA1ZTMtNDZlNi1hMmI5LTQ3NmFkOGE5NGQ2ZSJ9)

  ## Analyisis:

  ### Who accounted for the most rides betweent annual members and cusual riders?
+ Let's begins our analysis by Exploring the user type that accouted for the most rides

  ![](Total_ride_By_user.JPG)

  ### Prefera bike between between the riders